What Your Body Is Telling You If You Have Ear Pimples

 - Turmeric’s known for being anti-inflammatory, anti-microbial, and antioxidant, which can help heal acne.

-- Green tea may minimize inflammation and sebaceous gland oil production.
+- Applying green tea for a few minutes may minimize inflammation and sebaceous gland oil production.

-Prevention’s a smart strategy when it comes to ear breakouts.
+Prevention’s a huge deal when it comes to ear breakouts.

 Clean your ears out

-Here are some ear and skin care tips to help you mitigate those dastardly ear zits.
+Here are some ear and skin care tips to help you mitigate a new pimple.

-- Wipe around your ears: Gently wash the skin surrounding your ears to loosen and remove pimple culprits like oil and cosmetics.
+- Wipe around your ears: Gently wash the skin with a cleanser (with benzoyl peroxide or salicylic acid treatment) around surrounding areas of your ears to loosen and remove pimple culprits like oil and cosmetics.
 Be sure to get behind your ears as well as the front of the ears.

 - Cleanse the inside of your ears: (This is an as-needed action, because you do need some wax in your ears.
 It actually protects this organ (4).)
-Using a cloth or tissue, gently clean inside your ears to get rid of excess wax and other dirt.
-Be very careful not to push earwax deeper into the ear canal or to harm the eardrum (9).
+Using a cloth or tissue, gently clean inside the bowl of the ear to get rid of excess wax and other dirt, dead skin, etc. Be very careful not to push earwax deeper into the ear canal or to harm the eardrum (9).

 - Keep your ears dry: Moisture can promote bacterial growth.
 You can soak up fluids — after swimming or bathing, for example — by lightly touching a cotton swab to the nooks and crannies of your outer ear.
 For the middle ear or inner ear, experts recommend other, non-invasive techniques (5).